inex/ixp-manager-docs-md/docs/features/nagios.md

 ### Configuring Nagios for Member Reachability

-You will notice that the above configuration example is very light and is missing an awful lot of required Nagios required configuration directives.
+You will notice that the above configuration example is very light and is missing an awful lot of Nagios required configuration directives.
 This is intentional so that IXP Manager is not too prescriptive and allows you to define your own Nagios objects without having to resort to skinning IXP Manager.

 Two of the most important elements of Nagios configuration which you need to understand are [object definitions](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html) and [object inheritance](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectinheritance.html).